 - Use woody mulch to feed the fungi

 Compost, deciduous wood chips, and other woody material can be added on top of the green manure crops.
 The woody material is what drives the fungal dominance you want for a healthy food forest.
 The goal, plain and simple, is to create what Michael Phillips in Holistic Orchard calls fungal duff – the litter layer where mineralization and humification take place through the action of fungi.

 Mulching with wood chips and chopping and dropping woody plant material on the ground helps mycorrhizae thrive, and it’s this fungal connection that provides the balanced nutrition necessary for a tree to better withstand disease.

 - Create self-sustaining fertility with nitrogen fixing trees and dynamic accumulator plants

-With each of the scenarios outlined above you are striving for the highest percent of organic matter in your soil and providing habitats for a high diversity of soil food web organisms.
-In an annual garden this would be geared more towards bacteria and in a forest garden more towards mycorrhizal fungi.
+With each of the scenarios outlined above, you are striving for the highest percentage of organic matter in your soil and providing habitats for a high diversity of soil food web organisms.
+In an annual garden, this would be geared more towards bacteria and in a forest garden more towards mycorrhizal fungi.

 The easiest way to know what your plants need is to ask yourself: “Where did the plant grow natively, Field or Forest?

 Depending on the type of system you wish to achieve, bring animals into the system in any way you can.
 They help with organic matter and nutrient cycling: earthworms, herbivores, poultry, all are integral to system health.